Lonlysoft/Funky_Pack/README.md

 Full schedule run
 -
 Dynny can do as many jobs he wants as long as they don't overlap much.
 With a full schedule there's a chance where the locations of each job are far away.
-To be fair play, the clock changes to a stopwatch 10 minutes early.
+To be fairplay, the clock changes to a stopwatch 10 minutes early.
 As if it had a kind of slow motion effect.

 Stats
 -